amethystaurora-robo/EWS_Gottwald/README.md

 </p>

 The results are promising, demonstrating how the rare event algorithm may select the optimal transition path.
 This is particularly useful in higher order climate models, where the instanton is not feasible to compute.

+Below, I again run deterministic trajectories in the model of intermediate complexity PlaSim-LSG, where three variables have been selected for direct comparison with the Gottwald model.
+These are:

+• The meridional salinity gradient (SG) in the Atlantic, measured as the mean salinity difference between 0-20 N and 40-80 N in the top 1000 m (omitting the top 100 m),
+• The vertical SG in the North Atlantic, defined as the mean salinity difference between the depths 100-1000 m and 1000-3000 m at 46-66◦N,
+• The deep North Atlantic salinity anomaly, defined as the mean salinity anomaly relative to 35 g kg−1 in the
+Atlantic basin north of 50◦N and below 1000 m depth.